riocastillo/codewars/README.md

-# codewars
+# my codewars
-CODING CHALLENGES IN JAVASCRIPT
+These are my soultions to problems on codewars